 Who We Are Looking For

-Black, Latinx, and Native American students who have:
+Students who identify as Black, Latinx, and Native American in the tech industry who have:

 - At least basic programming skills in one or more languages

 - Willingness to work hard to develop existing skills

 - A desire to benefit from mentoring and guidance from tech industry professionals